 - Fruit bats will travel long distances and defecate while they fly, thereby dispersing the fruit’s seeds along their way.
 As those seeds sprout, the plants that grow provide shelter that allows smaller, more fragile plants to take root beside them.

 - Seeds dropped by bats can account for up to 95% of the first new growth in these areas.

 Pssst…Looking for PLT curriculum ties?

-- Have Seeds, Will Travel explores how many plants need the help of animals to disperse their seeds – available in English and Spanish.
+- Have Seeds, Will Travel explores how many plants need the help of animals, like bats, to disperse their seeds – available in English and Spanish.

 3. Pest Control

 Bats help keep insects in check.